Did you know that the monitor setup is an important factor when it comes to trading?

 But also about science and psychology, and what they say about one of the most important things when it becomes to trading, your focus!

-I recommend that you read this book, although there are several other good books about the focus on trading.
+I recommend that you read this book, although there are several other good books about focus in trading.

-Nowadays the experts talk about the focus that each person can deliver to a specific task.
+Nowadays experts talk about the focus that each person can deliver on a specific task.